Rumer – POSTPONED

 Monday 21 June 2021, doors 7.00pm

-This event was originally scheduled to take place on Saturday 16 May 2020 and was previously rescheduled to Monday 8 March 2021.
-If ticket holders cannot attend the new date, please contact us.
+This event was originally scheduled to take place on Saturday 16 May 2020 and was previously rescheduled into 2021.
+For further information contact us.
 If you have purchased tickets via another agent, please contact your point of purchase.
-Original ticket holders who purchased from the RNCM Box Office can request a refund up to 8 March 2021.

 Since her first album Seasons Of My Soul landed in the Top 3 of the UK Albums Charts in 2010, achieved Platinum sales status, and garnered her a MOJO Award for Best Breakthrough Act along with two BRIT Award nominations, British singer-songwriter Rumer has gone on to forge an acclaimed career.
 In addition to being a highly regarded songwriter, penning global hits such as Slow and Aretha, Rumer is also a peerless interpreter of the work of others, as evidenced on her follow-up album Boys Don’t Cry, an album of classic covers from the 1970s, plus Rumer Sings Bacharach at Christmas and This Girl’s in Love: A Bacharach and David Songbook.